-The aim of Carbon Rewild’s new acoustic monitoring service is to make wildlife and biodiversity monitoring accessible to everyone.
+The aim of Carbon Rewild’s bioacoustic monitoring service is to make wildlife and biodiversity monitoring accessible to everyone.
 As a result we have designed our system to be as scalable and flexible as possible.

 1. Ship